LondheShubham153/ansible-zero-to-hero/Ansible_Installation_and_Run_First_Playbook.md

 ![Ansible Controller Managed-Nodes](https://raw.githubusercontent.com/Skchoudhary/blog-asset/master/dgplug-blog/ansible-arch.png)

 ### 1. Configure Ansible & Set Up AWS Environment
-  Create thee EC2 instances on AWS cloud.
+  Create three EC2 instances on AWS cloud.
 Ensure you have an SSH key pair to access them, assign a security group that allows SSH (port 22) and HTTP (port 80). </br>

-- **Controller Node**: The machine where Ansible is installed and from where tasks are executed.</br>
+- **Controller Node**: The machine where Ansible is installed and from where tasks are executed.</br></br>
 - **Managed Node-1**: The machines that the controller manages and configures.
-This will be the first target node.</br>
+This will be the first target node.</br></br>
 - **Managed Node-2**: This will be the second target node.</br>
-- **Configure Security Groups**: Make sure the security groups for the slave servers allow traffic from the master server, especially on SSH (port 22) and HTTP (port 80). </br>
+- **Configure Security Groups**: Make sure the security groups for the slave servers allow traffic from the master server, especially on SSH (port 22) and HTTP (port 80).</br></br>

 ### 2. Install and Configure Ansible on the Master Server

 - **SSH into the Master Server**:

 ```
-  ssh –I “master-key-pair.pem” ubuntu@ec2-52-15-176-134.us-east-2.compute.amazonaws.com
+ ssh -i "ansible-master-key.pem" ubuntu@ec2-18-219-133-17.us-east-2.compute.amazonaws.com
 ```

 - **Update the System**: